 There are three ways to open the NAT for gaming: UPnP, Port Forwarding and DMZ.
 You should only use one method to open ports at a time.

-All of these are features of the router's firewall, so if you using Plume in router mode, you will find these in the Plume app under Advanced Settings.
+All of these are features of the router's firewall, so if you using Plume in router mode, you will find these in the HomePass app under Advanced Settings.
 If you have a separate router and Plume is in bridge mode, you will have to use the settings in your router.
 Most routers will have these settings in the Firewall, router or NAT settings.

 UPnP is a feature that allows applications and devices to automatically open the required ports in the NAT, without the need to manually configure port-forwarding rules.
 Because every service requires a different set of ports to be opened, this is the easiest way to ensure a properly opened NAT for gaming.
 It is also required if you are simultaneously using more than one game console or game online.